taimurhassan/rag-net-v2/README.md

 ![RAG-Netv2](/images/Picture10.png)
 <p align="center"> Block Diagram of the Proposed Framework</p>

-This repository contains the source code of our paper currently under review in IEEE Transactions on Biomedical Engineering.
-The proposed framework is developed using <b>TensorFlow 2.3.0</b> and <b>Keras APIs</b> with <b>Python 3.7.8</b>.
+This repository contains the source code of our paper published in IEEE Transactions on Biomedical Engineering.
+The proposed framework is developed using <b>TensorFlow 2.3.1</b> and <b>Keras APIs</b> with <b>Python 3.7.8</b>.
 Moreover, the results are compiled through <b>MATLAB R2020a</b>.
 The detailed steps for installing and running the code are presented below:

 ## Installation
 To run the codebase, following libraries are required.
 Although, the framework is developed using Anaconda.
 But it should be compatable with other platforms.

-1) TensorFlow 2.3.0
+1) TensorFlow 2.3.1
 2) Keras 2.3.1
 3) OpenCV 4.4.0
 4) imgaug 0.2.9 or above